 In the summer of 2017, I worked with DSG Interactive of RR Donnelley to create a solution for Delta Airlines’ needs.
-Making updates to campaign landing pages and various material on the fly and ahead of time was proving to be a costly process for Delta.
+Making on the fly updates to AMEX campaign landing pages and various materials was proving to be a costly process for Delta.
 Additionally, maintaining and creating new campaign materials tended to accelerate over time.
 Delta Airlines was looking for a solution to easily update existing campaign material and to reduce the maintenance costs as much as possible.

 MY DESIGN PROCESS

 I set about gathering all background details and information from the DSG and Delta teams.
-I worked directly with Bhawini Naik, Les Borowski, and Eric Steinhilber to gather all relevant information to create three documents: a Competitive Analysis review, a User Workflow diagram, and Wireframes for the Admin Site over a short timeframe.
-I handled all of the UX Design work for this aspect of the project, and collaborated with the Project Manager, Lead Developer, and UI Designer to present, iterate, and finalize the designs with Delta Airlines.
+I worked directly with Bhawini Naik, Les Borowski, and Eric Steinhilber to gather all relevant information to create three documents: a Competitive Analysis review, a User Workflow diagram, and Wireframes for the Admin Site.
+I handled all of the UX Design work for this aspect of the project, and collaborated with the Project Manager, Lead Developer, and UI Designer to present, iterate, and finalize the designs with Delta Airlines over a short timeframe.

 - UX Analysis & Design